codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-options.md

 </opt>
 {{< /highlight >}}

 By default, MemberwiseClone() method in ported code slices output object to the type it is called for.
 All information about child classes is lost for all implementation is static.
 This option allows injecting additional virtual methods to the classes MemberwiseClone() is called for and to their child classes.
 This fixes MemberwiseClone() behavior, but generates additional code.
-Please note that the porting application only considers MemberwiseClone() calls located in same assembly by default and doesn't generate additional code for classes that are not subjects for MemberwiseClone() calls.
-To force-generating these methods for specific classes and their subclasses (e. g. if MemberwiseClone() is called from different assembly), use 'root' subnodes with mandatory 'class' attributes containing C# class names.
+Please note that porting application only considers MemberwiseClone() calls located in same assembly by default and doesn't generate additional code for classes which are not subjects for MemberwiseClone() calls.
+To force generating these methods for specific classes and their subclasses (e. g. if MemberwiseClone() is called from different assembly), use 'root' subnodes with mandatory 'class' attributes containing C# class names.

 | Allowed value | Meaning | Example
 ---| ---| ---|
 | true | MemberwiseClone() clones full class tree. |
 | false | MemberwiseClone() cuts class tree being copied up to the class it is called upon. |

 **Default value**: false

 ### version_compatibility_check_mode ###

-Allows porting application to generate code which compares headers version used to compile project and supplied library version on startup.
+Allows porting application generate code which compares headers version used to compile project and supplied library version on startup.

 | Allowed value | Meaning | Example
 ---| ---| ---|